nagaraj-real/suspense-loader/README.md

   </SuspenseLoaderFlex>
 ```

-Use _SuspenseLoader_ if more customizations are needed in styling layout.
+Use _SuspenseLoader_ for more flexibility in layout styling.

 ```
  <SuspenseLoader count={1} type="card" layoutClassName="grid gap-5">